RhetTbull/osxphotos/README.md

 #### `json()`
 Returns a JSON representation of the FaceInfo instance.

+### CommentInfo
+[PhotoInfo.comments](#comments) returns a list of CommentInfo objects for comments on shared photos.
+(Photos 5/MacOS 10.15+ only).
+The list of CommentInfo objects will be sorted in ascending order by date comment was made.
+CommentInfo contains the following fields:

+- `datetime`: `datetime.datetime`, date/time comment was made
+- `user`: `str`, name of user who made the comment
+- `ismine`: `bool`, True if comment was made by person who owns the Photos library being operated on
+- `text`: `str`, text of the actual comment

+### LikeInfo
+[PhotoInfo.likes](#likes) returns a list of LikeInfo objects for "likes" on shared photos.
+(Photos 5/MacOS 10.15+ only).
+The list of LikeInfo objects will be sorted in ascending order by date like was made.
+LikeInfo contains the following fields:

+- `datetime`: `datetime.datetime`, date/time like was made
+- `user`: `str`, name of user who made the like
+- `ismine`: `bool`, True if like was made by person who owns the Photos library being operated on

 ### Raw Photos
 Handling raw photos in `osxphotos` requires a bit of extra work.
 Raw photos in Photos can be imported in two different ways: 1) a single raw photo with no associated JPEG image is imported 2) a raw+JPEG pair is imported -- two separate images with same file stem (e.g. `IMG_0001.CR2` and `IMG_001.JPG`) are imported.